'What oxygen is to the lungs, such is hope to the meaning of life' - Emil Brunner.

 Two years ago, my cousin Evana went through the horrific ordeal of breast cancer.
 She had a double mastectomy and all the treatment that aligns with this procedure.
 My mum, Helen, decided to head over to Perth, Western Australia, to help Evana’s husband and four children cope with the illness.
 Helen loved them, served them and looked after the household while Evana had her treatments.
 When it was time for her to come home, Evana wanted something to remember the experience she had spent with Aunty Helen and so she decided to buy one of my paintings called ‘Grace’.

 Art is spiritual, it carries the intention for which it has been created.
-My art is intentional, I definitely have an agenda, I want to give people an encounter with the presence of God.
-I want to release peace, joy, love, into people’s lives through art.
+My art is intentional, I definitely have an agenda, I want to help people feel better; to release peace, joy, love, into people’s lives through art.
 There is a world full of heartbreak.
 I want my art to inspire hope through colour, beauty and the Spirit from which I create.

 This is the revelation of God’s nature that Evana needed to experience at that moment and it made me think; What if I could take the painting off the canvas and literally wrap her in the art?
 All the colour, beauty and purpose could physically surround her.
 It is this pursuit that has birthed the Colours of Hope Collection.
 Beautiful colour saturated decor designs to inspire hope.